 This is called a polysomnogram, and it’s the most accurate way for a medical doctor to diagnose the more advanced sleep disorders.
-Alternatively, some insurances only allow use of a monitor you take home and wear while you’re sleeping in your own bed (an “ambulatory sleep study”).
-Sleep breathing disorders in the early stages, such as Inspiratory Flow Limitation (IFL) and Respiratory Effort-Related Arousals (RERAs) can be trickier to diagnose, yet they are more common among thin, fit women and children.
+Alternatively, some insurances only allow use of a monitor you take home and wear while you’re sleeping in your own bed, a “Home Sleep Test” (HST).
+Sleep breathing disorders in the more subtle stages, such as Inspiratory Flow Limitation (IFL) and Respiratory Effort-Related Arousals (RERAs) can be trickier to diagnose, yet they are more common among thin, fit women and children.

-Push harder on the air through the compromised airway.
+1. Push harder on the air through the compromised airway – CPAP

-• Advantages: CPAP avoids surgery or oral appliances, and medical insurance might help with it.
+• The Good: CPAP avoids surgery or oral appliances, and medical insurance might help with it.
 When it’s used, it can be very effective.

 • The Bad: It can be terrible to wear.
 Many simply do not wear it.
 After 6 months, most CPAP users give up.
 It can dry your throat (a humidifier can help), restrict your sleep position, feel claustrophobic, be a hassle to carry around, or have other disadvantages.
 We treat many patients in our office who cannot or will not wear a CPAP.

 There are ways that the airway can be increased more permanently: orthodontics, appropriate surgery, or both.

 An example of one type of orthodontics that helps the airway is shown.
 This patient had four bicuspids extracted, and we re-opened the spaces.
 Notice how much more room the tongue has.
 Why does this matter?
 Because the airway is more open when the tongue can come more forward.

 Possibly the most definitive solution for a small airway that’s causing breathing problems, is to move the jaws to the correct position in the face in order to open the airway.
 Like architects, jaw surgeons have many different ideas for how to “build the ideal.”
-These X-ray images are of results from surgery done by Dr. Reza Movahed of St. Louis, MO.
+These X-ray images show results from surgery done by Dr. Reza Movahed of St. Louis, MO.
 Notice the bigger airway.
-When it’s done right, jaw surgery has the potential to really fix the problem.
+When it’s done right, jaw surgery has the potential to truly fix the underlying problem.
 Patients can throw away the CPAP!!

-• Advantages: Jaw surgery deals with the structural cause of the sleep apnea.
+• The Good: Jaw surgery deals with the structural cause of the sleep apnea.
 It aims to fix the root of the problem.
 If the jaw joints have problems too, a surgeon like Dr. Movahed can treat them at the same time.
 If there are problems with the nasal airway, soft palate, etc., these can also be addressed.
 The way we do it, jaws can be widened as necessary at the same time too.

-If you believe that you have sleep apnea, call Dr. Hockel’s office at 925-478-7776 to learn more about our treatments and schedule your initial consultation with our dentists.
+If you believe that you have an airway problem like sleep apnea, call our office at 925-478-7776 to learn more about possible treatments and schedule your initial consultation with one of our dentists.

-Dr. Brian J. Hockel and Dr. Rebecca Jardine are pleased to provide alternative treatments for Obstructive Sleep Apnea to patients from Walnut Creek, Clayton, and Concord, California, as well as from the greater San Francisco East Bay area and beyond.
+Dr. Brian J. Hockel and the entire team at Life Dental & Orthodontics are pleased to provide alternative treatments for Obstructive Sleep Apnea to patients from Walnut Creek, Clayton, and Concord, California, as well as from the greater San Francisco East Bay area and beyond.